 Board of Directors

-- The corporate officer who has responsibility for the library, typically the Provost or Chief Information Officer.
+- The corporate officer who has responsibility for the library or other University official designated by that corporate officer.

-- The chief financial officer with responsibility for the main campus for those universities that are Sustaining Members.
+- The chief financial officer, chief operating officer or other University official designated by the chief financial officer or chief operating officer for those universities that are Sustaining Members.

 - One non-voting Director, who is a Library Director of a participating institution and elected to be the chair of the Library Directors Council.